HanHanCoding/Active-Sensing-for-Multiuser-Beam-Tracking-with-RIS/README.md

 In visualizations, we test the beamtracking methods on the UE moving instances without take expectations over the channel fading and noise.
 We aim to show the performance of the beam tracking methods on each randomly generated UE moving instance.

 Please do visualizations following the procedure:
-1. Create three new folders named 'Generate_MatFile_forVisualization', 'results_data'，and 'channel_data' into each [visualization] folder.
+1. Create three new empty folders named 'Generate_MatFile_forVisualization', 'results_data'，and 'channel_data' into each [visualization] folder.
 2. Copy the 'params' folder after training the beam tracking methods into the corresponding [visualization] folder.
 Within each [visualization] folder:
 3. Run 'TestingPhase_Main.py'
 4. Run ‘Power_Allocation_Refinement.m’